donovanmagryta/AI-WHITEBOARD/README.md

 ![](solder2.jpg)
 ![](solder3.jpg)

-Wrap individual connections in electrical tape to insulate and prevent a short circuit.
+Wrap individual connections in electrical tape or heat shrink tubing to insulate and prevent a short circuit.

 ![](tape.jpg)